-CSF leaks are often mistaken for sinusitis, since one of its main symptoms is nasal drainage—a symptom shared by sinusitis.
+CSF leaks are often mistaken for adult sinusitis, since one of its main symptoms is nasal drainage—a symptom shared by sinusitis.
 A complication of sinusitis can be a CSF leak if the infection invades the skull base.
 Trauma and head or sinus surgery can also be a culprit.

 Sinus surgery is a common procedure, but one of the risks of it includes damaging the bony skull base and the lining of the brain, which can cause the fluid to leak through the nose.
 Fortunately, this is a relatively rare complication of sinus surgery.